 Scan Photos at Home Method

 This photo scanning method is for those that already have a scanner at home.
 Most modern printers have this functionality.
-These will be perfect for digitalizing your photo albums if you have a flatbed scanner or a printer with a photo scanner.
+These will be perfect for digitalizing your photo albums if you have a flatbed scanner or an all in one printer with a photo scanner.

 Most computers come with the software necessary to connect to the scanner, and if your printer is already connected to your laptop, you are already halfway there.